(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "Walter R. Brookins' Airship at rest and in flight at Grant Park, Chicago, on September 28th, 1910.
 Height attained about 2,000 fee.
 First aviator to circle over Chicago's Loop District.
 The following day he sailed to Springfield, 185 miles, taking the world's record for continuous flight..." unused post card with very light album marks at the corners of both sides.
 Rare & interesting. $15.00 a(p)i(c)

-"WALTER R. BROOKINS, / WINNER OF THE WORLD'S RECORD FOR ALTITUDE, 6,175 FEET" unused postcard with unevenly divided back, paper starting to yellow with age, trivial corner rounding, lower left front corner creased twice--one small & not into the image, one long but faint. $17.50 a(p)f
+"WALTER R. BROOKINS, / WINNER OF THE WORLD'S RECORD FOR ALTITUDE, 6,175 FEET" unused postcard with unevenly divided back, paper starting to yellow with age, trivial corner rounding, lower left front corner creased twice--one small & not into the image, one long but faint.
+SALE IN PROGRESS a(p)f

 Wanted to buy--postcards & photos relating to pioneer aviation at Korn Field in Shelby County Ohio.
 Please offer us some, priced in US dollars or Euros, postpaid to Columbus Ohio.